-UK's Boris Johnson calls on millions to go back to work in plan to ease lockdown
+Boris Johnson calls on UK to go back to work in plan to ease lockdown

 London (CNN)Boris Johnson called on people across the UK on Sunday to return to work if they cannot do so from home, as the Prime Minister laid out his vision for gradually restarting the economy.

-The previous stance on work was that people should only go to work if they must, Johnson said.
-"We now need to stress that anyone who can't work from home ... can go to work," he said, naming jobs in construction and manufacturing as examples.
+The government's previous stance was that people should only go to work "if they must," Johnson said.
+"We now need to stress that anyone who can't work from home, for instance those in construction or manufacturing, should be actively encouraged to go to work."

-Also from Wednesday, people in the UK will be able to sunbathe in their local parks, exercise as much as they want and drive to other destinations,
+Also from Wednesday, people in the UK will be able to sunbathe in their local parks, exercise as much as they want and drive to other destinations, he said.

 In a pre-recorded televised statement on Sunday evening, Johnson unveiled a road map to resuming activity in the country following more than six weeks under lockdown.
 He characterized his plan as a cautious balance between keeping new infections down while easing the economic burden the pandemic has had on millions in the UK.